radsystems-app/Radsystems-Studio-Docs/pages/pages.md

 * **ModalEdit**: Allows you to set if the modal edition will be available.
 * **ModalView**: Allows you to set if the modal view will be available.
 ### Subsection 07 - Table Design
+* **TableBorderStyle**: Allows you to set the border Style of the List Page.
+* **TableStripped**: It allows to set if the list of records will be visually divided through separator lines.
+* **TableDark**: Allows to apply a dark theme to the records table.
+* **TableCompact**: Allows you to set a compact format for the list page.
+* **TableHeaderBackground**: Here you can select, in bootstrap format, the style of the background color of the field headers.
+* **TableHeaderTextColor**: Here you can select, in bootstrap format, the text colorr of the field headers.
+* **TableHoverable**: Allows you to set if the feature of selecting records on mouse over will be available.
+* **TableResponsive**: Allows you to set if the Responsive feature of the table will be available.
+* **TableCellAlignment**: Allows you to set the alignment of the data in the cells.